libertyernie/CrosspostSharp/README.md

 * Inkbunny
   * Sid: The "sid" value used in the Inkbunny API.
   * UserId: Your Inkbunny user ID.

-* IncludeGeneratedUniqueTag: Whether to include a generated unique tag (such as #weasyl1234567) when posting to DeviantArt, Inkbunny, or Tumblr.
-This lets ArtSync find your post later.
-(Similar functionality for Twitter works by looking for the optional link back to the original.)

 Compiling from Source
 ---------------------